Eomm/garcon/README.md

 Note that the bot is a personal bot, so it can only be used by a single user, so this solution is not designed to be multi-tenant.

-Moreover, the deployment is done manually as first step, it will be automated if necessary or PRs are welcome indeed.
+Moreover, the deployment is done manually via AWS SEM as first step, it will be automated if necessary or PRs are welcome indeed.
 Read the [README.md](./garcon-bot-app/README.md) for more information.